Simo Häyhä: Post-war life

+After the war, Häyhä spent his free time hunting.
+Häyhä with his dog Kille in 1961.

 It took several years for Häyhä to recuperate from his wound.
 Although his face remained disfigured, he otherwise made a full recovery.
 Häyhä's family farm was located in the territory ceded in the peace agreement, forcing him to start his life over in Valkjärvi ("Whitelake"), Ruokolahti, a small municipality in southeastern Finland, near the Soviet border, where he worked as a farmer.
 He was known in his home town as a quiet, peaceful man who loved nature and was often seen with his hunting dog, Kille.
 Beyond farming, he had a deep passion for hunting, participating in numerous hunting parties over the years, including those with the President of Finland, Urho Kekkonen.
 He became a successful moose hunter and dog breeder.
 Häyhä also served as a long-time board member of the Kollaa Fighters' Brotherhood, formed after the Winter War in May 1940.

 However, some people did not approve of his actions during the Winter War; he was met with hate and even death threats.
-The injuries he sustained in the war left recognizable facial scars, so as a well-known person, he avoided large groups of people.
+The injuries he sustained in the war left recognisable facial scars, so as a well-known person, he avoided large groups of people.
 He never married, and lived as a bachelor.
 He enjoyed working, but he suffered from loneliness and fear; nights were especially difficult for him.
 However, he had friends and also spent time at his parents' and siblings' homes after the war.
 Eventually farm work became too difficult, so he put the farm up for rent, and moved to an apartment building in the centre of Ruokolahti.

+In December 1972, Häyhä bought himself a yellow Volkswagen 1300 from a car dealership in Imatra for around ten thousand Finnish marks.
+Today, the car is hidden in the attic of a barn in Häyhä's former home municipality, Rautjärvi; its current owners have announced that they have no intention of selling the car.